 This association will be a chapter of the Road Runners Club of America (RRCA), and all measures adopted by the RRCA must be considered by this organization.

-A. The management of this association is vested in a Board of Directors consisting of a President, Vice-President, Secretary, Treasurer, Director of Walking Programs and three Members-at-Large.
+A. The management of this association is vested in a Board of Directors consisting of a President, Vice-President, Secretary, Treasurer, Director of Walking Programs and four Members-at-Large.

 B. Officer duties are those customarily associated with such positions.